playXE/rsgc/README.md

 ## Features
 - Semi-conservative: can find GC pointers on thread stack and registers
 - Supports variable-sized objects (not Rust `dyn` objects!) like arrays and strings.
-- Light finalizers: cannot revive objects when an object has `LIGHT_FINALIZER`` set to true.
+- Light finalizers: cannot revive objects when an object has `DESTRUCTIBLE`` set to true.
 - Finalizers: ordered finalizers that can revive objects.
 - Weak references
 - Weak maps